-On Tuesday 26 September the seventh of a total of eight heritage buildings will be moved to its new location – the foot of Luossavaara Mountain.
-Now, it's time for Hjalmar Lundbohmsgården, a designated building of historical significance, to be moved.
+On Tuesday September 26, the sixth of of eight heritage buildings will be moved to its new location – the foot of Luossavaara mountain.
+This time, it is Hjalmar Lundbohmsgården's turn, a designated building of historical significance.

 The relocation of heritage buildings from the zone affected by mining to new places in Kiruna continues.
 Seven buildings are being moved to the foot of Luossavaara Mountain, overlooking the mountain massif and the mine site.
 In addition, the so-called Länsmansbostaden will be moved to the new urban core, east of the present urban centre.

 “Transforming a town is a challenge for everyone involved, not least because of the culture, memories and emotions associated with an old place.
 The fact is, all values cannot be measured in monetary terms, and we are therefore pleased to be able to combine the old and the new by moving several of the town’s most unique and much-loved buildings,” says Tjabba Nordanfjäll, project manager at LKAB and responsible for relocation of heritage buildings.

 At the foot of Luossavaara about 20,000 square metres has been prepared for the arrival of new tenants.
 Three of the so-called bläckhornshus buildings, Ingenjörsvillan and Arbetarbostaden B5 have already been moved to this site.
 These buildings will shortly be joined by Hjalmar Lundbohmsgården, at the new address, Lottens Erikssons gata 34.